google/angle/doc/CodingStandard.md

 *   If modifying pre-existing code that does not match the standard, the altered portions of the code should be changed to match the standard.
-*   For changes which fix bugs, we do not require that pre-existing style issues be addressed in the change itself, but reviewers may request a follow-on CL to address style inconsistencies.
-This exception does not apply to changes which implement new features, perform refactoring, or introduce a style issue or inconsistency themselves.